Watch the training video here!

 - Liquid line solenoid valves controlled by each of the thermostats

-- Flow meter that actually shows you the flow rate of the refrigerant in each coil
+- Flow meter that shows you the flow rate of the refrigerant in each coil

-- Sight glasses on all coils that are going to show the change of refrigerant flow through the system
+- Sight glasses on all coils that are going to show the phase change of refrigerant as it flows through the system

 - Defrost time clock